dbierer/php-class-notes/php-iii-dec-2022.md

 * After reboot: Select yes to "Update System Software" if you're prompted
 * Open a terminal window
 * Upgrade everything:
+  * DO NOT update to Ubuntu 22.04!
 ```
+sudo apt -y update
 sudo apt -y upgrade
 ```
   * If asked to retain the database configuration select "OK"